leestevetk/WoL.sh/README.md

 - `Port`: *optional*, the magic packet will be sent to this port, default: 9

 ## Examples
-The following examples assume WoL.sh is placecd under `~/Desktop` and the target computer's MAC address is `0F:1E:2D:3C:4B:5A`.
+The following examples assume WoL.sh is placed under `~/Desktop` and the target computer's MAC address is `0F:1E:2D:3C:4B:5A`.
 Please remember to change them as appropriate.

 ### Example 1 (Recommended)
 ```